Home Compare CFR.SW vs TPR

 Compagnie Financière Richemont vs Tapestry: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Compagnie Financière Richemont carrying a narrow edge on profitability.
-Tapestry still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Tapestry leads structurally, with growth as the clearest single gap between the two profiles.
+Compagnie Financière Richemont still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (CFR.SW: STOXX 600, TPR: S&P 500).
+Peer scores are normalised within each company's primary universe (CFR.SW: STOXX 600, TPR: Russell 1000).

 INDUSTRY COMPARISON